Glacier Point Hotel: Calamities

 The remote hotel was perpetually threatened by wildfires.
 In 1936, a potentially destructive fire was successfully extinguished, preventing damage to the hotel.

-During the winter of 1969, the hotel, along with the McCauley Mountain House, were severely damaged by snowfall.
+During the winter of 1969, the hotel, along with the McCauley Mountain House, was severely damaged by snowfall.
 While repairs to the structures were performed, no guest reservations were booked, and the employees used the Mountain House to sell snacks to Glacier Point visitors.

 On July 9, 1969, an electrical fire started on the bottom floor of the still-unoccupied hotel.
 Within minutes, the Glacier Point Hotel, along with the Mountain House and several trees, was destroyed.
 A nearby stockpile of Red Fir left over from the firefall helped feed the flames.
 After the incident, visitors were kept away from Glacier Point as demolition crews removed the remaining debris.

-YPCC considered rebuilding a hotel at Glacier Point, but the Park Service would not permit rebuilding at the same location; it would have to be placed further back from the precipice.
+YPCC considered rebuilding a hotel at Glacier Point, but the Park Service would not permit rebuilding at the same location; it would have to be placed farther back from the precipice.